Critical Language Scholarship Program | Health and Safety

 • Avoid exchanging or withdrawing money when it is dark.

 • Do not call attention to yourself by speaking loudly when dealing with money.
 Count your money before stepping away from the exchange counter.
-Calculate the exchange rate and be sure you received the right amount of money.
+Calculate the exchange rate ahead of time and be sure you received the right amount of money.

-• If you are traveling, withdraw any money you expect to need for your trip from an ATM before leaving so you won’t run the risk of losing your card in a defective ATM far from your host city.
+• If you are traveling, withdraw any money you expect to need for your trip from an ATM before leaving so you won’t run the risk of losing your card in a malfunctioning ATM far from your host community.

 • Do not use an ATM if you see that there are many scratch marks near the card insertion slot, or if the card insertion slot is loose or looks like it has been detached.
 Inspect the ATM for skimmer devices, which can look like pieces of tape or plastic attached to the machine.